 The Importance of Experienced Facilitators

 One of the keys to facilitating the most effective healing process is the combination of skilled and well-intentioned healers with experienced and highly trained facilitators.
-By creating a reassuring atmosphere of safety, support, compassion and trust on the physical level throughout our ayahuasca retreats, facilitators carry out a vital role supporting the healing process that is being directed on an energetic level by ayahuasca, the plant spirits and the healers.
+By creating a reassuring atmosphere of safety, support, compassion, and trust on the physical level throughout our ayahuasca retreats, facilitators carry out a vital role supporting the healing process that is being directed on an energetic level by ayahuasca, the plant spirits, and the healers.

-Ayahuasca activates an innate healing intelligence that brings to the surface images, memories, feelings, emotions and experiences in order for the individual to work through trauma, imbalance and dysfunction.
+Ayahuasca activates an innate healing intelligence that brings to the surface images, memories, feelings, emotions, and experiences in order for the individual to work through trauma, imbalance, and dysfunction.
 Shadow material will emerge from the deep subconscious/unconscious and knowing how to, or how not to, face this material is one of the keys to healing and lasting transformation.

-Ayahuasca healing can also sometimes temporarily induce anxiety, paranoia or panic, which in unsupervised and inexperienced settings can escalate into accidental injuries.
+Ayahuasca healing can also sometimes temporarily induce anxiety, paranoia, or panic, which in unsupervised and inexperienced settings can escalate into accidental injuries.
 Experienced facilitators can recognize the symptoms of issues before they arise and often are able to address underlying fears before they escalate.

 Facilitators are able to inspire and motivate people in ways that healers cannot, through one-on-one sessions and group sharings.
 With fluent communication vital to mutual understanding between guest and facilitator, all retreats are facilitated in English.
-Our bilingual facilitators also act as translators between our healers and guests.
+Our bilingual facilitators also act as translators between the healers and guests.

-Amazonian Healers are Not Therapists
+Amazonian Healers Are Not Therapists

-Many Westerners come to ayahuasca to heal issues from difficult, traumatic, abusive or broken childhoods.
-Good healers are like master surgeons who cleanse the energies that have been trapped from these experiences but they are not therapists and are typically not able to provide much therapeutic support to participants during the daytime as they process their emotions.
+Many Westerners come to ayahuasca to heal issues from difficult, traumatic, abusive, or broken childhoods.
+Good healers are like master surgeons who cleanse the energies that have been trapped from these experiences, but they are not therapists and are typically not able to provide much therapeutic support to participants during the daytime as they process their emotions.

-However, the Temple healers can provide much energetic support during daytime difficulties and offer a range of treatments (using tobacco, vapor baths, floral baths, ikaros, chupadas and massage) to alleviate acute healing crises.
+However, the Temple healers can provide much energetic support during daytime difficulties and offer a range of treatments (using tobacco, vapor baths, floral baths, ikaros, chupadas, and massage) to alleviate acute healing crises.

 Although healing with ayahuasca is profoundly therapeutic, a mistake often made by guests is seeking answers on a verbal level from the healers.
 While healers are happy to offer their advice, this is not their role or typically within their capability.
 Their work is primarily with energy and they do not generally provide much verbal guidance in terms of navigating through difficult emotions.